5 Tips to Convince Your Boss You Need New Software

 An appropriate distribution ERP system may cost tens of thousands of dollars.
 However, the cost of not getting an appropriate software system can be much greater.
 What else costs tens of thousands of dollars?
 Labor.

-In many cases, the right system can frequently save a business at least one, if not several, salaries.
-This does not necessarily mean you need to fire existing employees, but rather that you won't need to hire anyone new for the foreseeable future.
-And that you can utilize the talents of your existing employees in better ways - instead of paying them to do things like manually enter information in multiple solutions.
-As a result, the ROI of new software can be very positive.
+In many cases, the right system can frequently save a business at least one, if not several salaries.
+This does not necessarily mean you need to fire existing employees, but rather those employees can focus on more important aspects of their jobs instead of manually entering data or fixing errors for example.
+As a result, the ROI of new software can be very positive for company turnover.

-Consider a company with 2 order entry people who are falling behind due to manual lookups and processes, so the company is considering hiring 2 additional employees.
-Let's say each new employee costs $35,000 per year.
-That's $70,000 in annual recurring costs that could be saved by a software system which could make the existing employees far more productive instead.
-So for example, if the new software costs $60,000, then in just 11 months it's paid for itself, and thereafter the bottom line keeps improving.
+Consider a company with 2 order entry people who are falling behind due to manual lookups and processes.
+Say the company is considering hiring 2 additional employees.
+If each new employee costs $40,000 per year, that's $80,000 in annual recurring costs that could be saved by a software system which instead makes the existing employees far more productive.
+If in this example, the new software ends up costing $70,000, then it will be mostly paid for itself within a year considering how much you would save on salaries.

 3. Compare the Investment

 Similar to tip #2, you can make the software expenditure easier to digest by comparing it with any other business investment.
 In industrial sectors especially, business owners may see software as a necessary evil.
 Comparing software to a machine, equipment or vehicle purchase that is "for the admin/warehouse/accounting" staff should make the purchase seem more strategic.
-And remember that the right system will scale with your company well into the future...one of Blue Link's customers just celebrated it's 25 year anniversary using the software!
-An investment into the right system will continue to be beneficial for years to come.
+Always remember that the right system will scale with your company well into the future.
+An investment in the right system will continue to be beneficial for years to come.

 4. Use Employee Buy-in